garvitkumar854/Mastering-the-DSA/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
+Copyright © 2024 Garvit Kumar.

-You are free to use, modify, and distribute this software for personal or commercial purposes, provided that proper credit is given to the original author.
+You are free to use, modify, and distribute the content in this repository for personal or commercial purposes, provided that proper credit is given to the original author.

-For more details, please refer to the [LICENSE](LICENSE) file in this repository.
+For more details, refer to the [LICENSE](LICENSE) file in this repository.